 At the Wolf Cove Inn, we believe guest well being is of paramount importance.
 From the moment you pull into our parking lot through your final departure, we strive to make your experience as wonderful as possible.
 In order to help improve your well being, we’ve invested in enhancing the spa experience at the inn.
 Here are three things to know about your Maine spa experience.

 Please note that we no longer operate the stand-alone spa discussed in this post.
-Spa services are still available, but only in the select rooms cited below.
+Spa services are still available, in the select rooms cited below.

 1) About The Tripp Lake Spa At Wolf Cove Inn